PubInv/PubInv/ideas/Project #7: Color-block-based Writing System.md

+# Implementation

+This project has begun; please go to the [project page](https://pubinv.github.io/color-block-font/).

 # Motivation

 Historically it has been difficult to produce color printing.
 With much text now read on computer screens, we should